Classifying minimal vanishing sums of roots of unity

-We use the classification obtained in Section \ref{sec:hand} to start if off. {(We could have started this algorithm using list~\cite{PR98} of minimal vanishing sorou up to weight $12$, due to Poonen and Rubinstein.
-However the derivation presented in Section~\ref{sec:hand} of minimal vanishing sorou up to weight $16$ was important in order to develop understanding of and to present the expanded notion of type.)}
+We use the classification obtained in Section \ref{sec:hand} to start if off. {(We could have started this algorithm using {the} list~\cite{PR98} of minimal vanishing sorou up to weight $12$, due to Poonen and Rubinstein.
+However the derivation presented in Section~\ref{sec:hand} of minimal vanishing sorou up to weight $16$ was important in order to develop understanding of and to present the expanded notion of type.)}\looseness=-1

 We now describe how the algorithm finds all minimal vanishing types of weight $k+1$.
 First note that the only possible top primes for a vanishing sorou of weight $k+1$ are $\leq k+1$.
 For each of these primes $p$ we build the possible partitions of $k+1$ into $p$ summands.
 For each of these partitions we generate all possible $f_0$'s (cf.~Definition \ref{defi:type}).
 Note that $f_0$ will be a sorou of relative order dividing the product of primes $<p$; this observation together with the bound $k+1$ on the weight makes this a finite list.